ligato/docs/docs/tutorials/01_hello-world.md

 `Plugin` interface.

-Some plugins may require additional initialization that can only be performed after the base system is up (for example, ...).
+Some plugins may require additional initialization that can only be performed after the base system is up.
 If your plugin needs this, you can optionally define the `AfterInit` method for your plugin.
 It will be executed after the `Init` method has been called for all plugins.
 The `AfterInit` method comes from the `PostInit` interface